CVeniamin/loglytics-library/README.md

     }
 ```

-This Library only supports SDK Version >= 16
+This Library only supports SDK Version >= 16 and was tested on Android Emulator devices with Android 6 and 7

 ### Using Loglytics Platform
 To use the library you only need to add the following code to your `MainActivity.java`.